slvnlrt/spacedrive/audit_reports/NET-01_FILE_TRANSFER.md

 **Vulnerability Type:** Path Traversal / Arbitrary File Write

 #### Description
 The `TransferRequest` message accepts a `destination_path` string from the remote peer.
-The receiver uses this path directly to create directories and open files for writing.
+Verification confirmed that the receiver uses this path directly with `fs::File::create`, enabling writes to any user-writable directory.

 #### Vulnerable Code
 In `core/src/service/network/protocol/file_transfer.rs`: